 August 25, 2018: Full Moon & Planet Viewing Event at Rappahannock County Park.
 Astronomers will be on hand with telescopes to view the planets and rising full moon!
 A spotter scope will be available to attach to your cell phone camera for a great shot of the moon that will awe your friends.
 Learn about the planets and have fun.
 This event supports obtaining the International Darkskies Association (IDA) designation for the county park as a Silver Tier Dark Skies Park.
 There is only one other park in Virginia and few on the East Coast!
-Starts at 7:00 PM
+Starts at 7:30 PM.
+Call 703-250-7943 in case of inclement weather.

 May 5, 2018: Greg Redfern, NASA Solar System Ambassador, returns for a new fantastic power point display of the universe…you don’t want to miss this.
 Greg’s talks are fantastic…